mckennapsean/dissertation/content/04-example.md

 - On the first pass, highlight and tag key pieces of information; we suggest starting with the categories we identified for cyber security visualization.
 - Limit the time and scope on your first pass of coding; spend more time to meet as a team and agree on codes.
 - Once you reach a consensus on codes, expand to more papers and divide up the work, allowing some overlap in coverage for consistency.

+## Summary

+In this chapter, we discussed a visualization redesign project, where our team faced unique design challenges that we were unable to explicitly capture using the existing nine-stage framework for design studies.
+To show the achievability and actionability of the design activity framework, we walked through the different design activities our team navigated through and the associated visualization artifacts, such as a software analysis and digital mockup interface.
+Next, we showed how the design activity framework timelines can succinctly communicate and describe a visualization project in its entirety.
+We concluded by performing a deep dive into a user-centered design method, qualitative coding, to illustrate the importance of discovering new design methods in order to adapt to a project's constraints and achieve success.